 Finally, in your mission to rid Caldisla (again) of the Eternian host, head for the top floor of Lontano Villa once more.
 There, Heinkel awaits like last time and he’s not afraid to teach Edea a thing or two about turning traitor…

 Boss: Argent Heinkel

-After exposing Heinkel, he’ll resort to using Shield Strike to hurt a character and raise his defence.
-Cripple his defence with the Pirate’s Shell Split or Vampire’s Firestorm and then pummel him with your powerhouses or somebody with thunder magic or sword magic.
+After exposing Heinkel, he’ll resort to using Shield Strike to hurt a character and raise his defense.
+Cripple his defense with the Pirate’s Shell Split or Vampire’s Firestorm and then pummel him with your powerhouses or somebody with thunder magic or sword magic.

-If Heinkel’s defence boosts are proving annoying, have a Ninja use Utsusemi followed by Kairai to provoke Heinkel into attacking your Ninja and missing his attack.
-When Heinkel’s HP drops, he’ll get desperate and use Stomp , which deals heavy damage, but lowers his defence; he’s also a fan of Braving to use Stomp twice on one turn.
+If Heinkel’s defense boosts are proving annoying, have a Ninja use Utsusemi followed by Kairai to provoke Heinkel into attacking your Ninja and missing his attack.
+When Heinkel’s HP drops, he’ll get desperate and use Stomp, which deals heavy damage, but lowers his defense; he’s also a fan of Braving to use Stomp twice on one turn.